vijayhardaha/hanuman-chalisa/README.md

     git clone https://github.com/vijayhardaha/hanuman-chalisa.git
     ```

-2. **Open the Project Folder**: Navigate to the project folder.
+2. **Navigate to the Project Folder**: Change to the project directory.

     ```bash
     cd hanuman-chalisa
     ```

-3. **Install Dependencies**: Install project dependencies using npm.
+3. **Install Dependencies**: Install the required project dependencies using npm.

     ```bash
     npm install
     ```

-4. **Run the Development Server**: Run the development server using the provided npm script.
+4. **Start the Development Server**: Launch the development server by running the following command:

     ```bash
     npm run dev
     ```

-    This will compile your HTML and CSS and open the project in your browser.
+    This command will compile and serve the Hanuman Chalisa PWA, opening it in your default web browser for preview.

-5. **Customize Your Chalisa**: Edit the `index.html` and `style.scss` files to customize the Hanuman Chalisa text, font, and styles according to your preferences.

-6. **Generate PDF**: Once you've customized the Chalisa and are satisfied with the appearance, you can save it as a PDF using your browser's print functionality.

-7. **Distribution**: Distribute your personalized Hanuman Chalisa PDF as desired.
+    To create a production-ready build of your PWA, run `npm run build`.
+You can find the build artifacts in the `dist/` folder.

 ## Folder Structure

+The repository's folder structure is organized as follows:

+-   `public/`: This folder contains publicly accessible files.

+    -   `icons/`: Icons used by the PWA.
+    -   `manifest-icons/`: Icons used in the PWA manifest.
+    -   `manifest.json`: The PWA manifest file.
+    -   `robots.txt`: A file for specifying web crawler rules.

+-   `src/`: This folder contains the source code of the Hanuman Chalisa PWA.
--   `index.html`: The main HTML file where you can customize the Hanuman Chalisa text and style.
+    -   `index.html`: The main HTML file for rendering the Hanuman Chalisa content.
--   `style.css`: The CSS file containing all the styling for the Hanuman Chalisa HTML.
+    -   `style.scss`: The SCSS (Sass) file for styling the PWA.
--   `dist/`: This folder contains the compiled and bundled output from Parcel.
+    -   `service-worker.js`: The service worker script for enabling offline access and PWA functionality.

 ## Contributing

-Contributions are welcome!
-Whether it's improvements to the HTML layout, CSS styles, or additional features, feel free to open an issue or submit a pull request.
+We welcome contributions to improve the Hanuman Chalisa PWA.
+Whether it's enhancing the user interface, adding features, or addressing issues, please feel free to open an issue or submit a pull request.

 ## License